github/docs/content/issues/quickstart.md

 ## Introduction
 You can use {% data variables.product.prodname_dotcom %} repositories, issues, project boards, and other tools to plan and track your work, whether working on an individual project or large initiative.

-In this guide, you will learn how to create and set up a repository for collaborating with a team, create issue forms and templates, open issues and use task lists to break down work, and establish a project board for organizing and tracking issues.
+In this guide, you will learn how to create and set up a repository for collaborating with a team, create issue templates {% if currentVersion == "free-pro-team@latest" %}and forms{% endif %}, open issues and use task lists to break down work, and establish a project board for organizing and tracking issues.

 ## Creating a repository
 When starting a new project, initiative or feature, the first step is to create a repository.
 Repositories contain all of your project's files and give you a place to collaborate with others and manage your work.
 For more information, see "[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)".

 You can set up repositories for different purposes based on your needs.
 The following are some common use cases:

-- **Product repositories**: Larger organization that track their work and goals around specific products may have one or more repositories containing the code and other files.
+- **Product repositories**: Larger organizations that track their work and goals around specific products may have one or more repositories containing the code and other files.
 These repositories can also be used for documentation, reporting on product health or future plans for the product.
 - **Project repositories**: For an organization that tracks work for short-lived initiatives or projects, such as a consulting firm, there is a need to report on the health of a project and move people between different projects based on skills and needs.
 Code for the project is often contained in a single repository.
 - **Team repositories**: For an organization that groups people into teams, and brings projects to them, such as a dev tools team, code may be scattered across many repositories for the different work they need to track.
 In this case it may be helpful to have a team-specific repository as one place to track all the work the team is involved in.